Tha Lot-tree

 Say, "One Mississippi."

 That should take about one second.
-Unless you are from the rural part of America, especially the deep south, then it could take much longer.
+Unless you are from the rural part of America, especially the deep south.

-Anyway...If they read one name every second, 292 million names, and never took a break.
-It would take 9.3 years to read those 292 million names.
-Your name is one of those .
-Buy five tickets? now you have five seconds out of nine plus years, instead on only one Mississippi.
+Anyway...If they read one name every second, (one Mississippi) 292 million names, with no breaks, it would take 9.3 years to read all those names.
+Your ticket is one of those.
+One Mississippi.
+Buy five tickets?
+Now you have five Mississippi.

 Last example...Deck of cards...

-Get a deck of cards.
-Shuffle them up.
-Now pick a card in your mind.
+Pick a card...
 Seven of hearts?
 OK.
-Now try to pick that card from the deck.
+Now shuffle and pick that card from the deck.

-The odds of getting the seven of hearts is 1 out of 52.
+The odds of getting your card, 1 out of 52.

 What if you pick five cards from the same deck trying to get your seven of hearts....

-It seems like you could divide 52 by five, and reduce the odds to 1 out of ten.
-It doesn't work that way.
-Your odds are five out of fifty two.
+It seems you could divide 52 by five, changing your odds to 1 out of ten.
+No. Your odds are five out of fifty two.
 Not one out of ten.

 The winner gets half with the cash option.
 Then federal taxes get 37% of that.
 A person in Tennessee (no state income tax) should walk away with about five hundred million.